guoquan/guoquan.github.io/README.md

 ### Pull Request Preview

 Pull requests automatically deploy a preview version to GitHub Pages.
 Check the PR status checks for a preview URL under the `pr-preview/` path before merging.
-The preview deploys to the `main` branch and ignores the `CNAME` file so it uses the default `github.io` domain rather than the production custom domain.
+Previews deploy to the `main` branch using the repository’s default `github.io` domain instead of the custom domain.